BarinderBanwait/barinderbanwait.github.io/math.md

 ## Mathematics

-Hello!
-I am currently a postdoctoral researcher in [Jennifer Balakrishnan's](http://math.bu.edu/people/jbala/) group at Boston University and a [Visiting Scientist at MIT](https://math.mit.edu/directory/profile.html?pid=2720).
-My research is funded by the [Simons Foundation](https://simonscollab.icerm.brown.edu/).

 I work in Number Theory and Arithmetic Geometry with a computational approach.
 Most of my research projects have included at least one of [Sage](https://www.sagemath.org/), [Magma](http://magma.maths.usyd.edu.au/magma/), and [PARI/GP](https://pari.math.u-bordeaux.fr/), and some have used all three.
+Recently I've been interested in using ML and AI tools for number theoretic investigation.

 I also contribute to development of the [_L-functions and modular forms database_](https://www.lmfdb.org/).

+I'll be joining the [Lodha Mathematical Sciences Institute]() as a Visiting Scientist from November 2025.

 ### Papers (most recent first)